Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/020_vulnerabilities.en.md

 The section about [listing vulnerabilities](/client/consumer/vulnerabilities/) in the documentation for consumers covers most aspects of listing vulnerabilities.

 One aspect not mentioned there is the "--unassessed" option.
-With it, BOMnipotent Client lists only those vulnerabilities that have no CSAF document associated with it.
+With it, BOMnipotent Client lists only those vulnerabilities that do not have a CSAF document with status "final" associated with it.

+> For this association to work, the CSAF document **must** contain [product_name and product_version](/integration/secvisogram/#association-with-boms) entries for the BOM in its branches.

 {{< example vuln_list_unassessed >}}